-Glisten uses computer vision to break down fashion photos to their styles and parts – TechCrunch
+Glisten uses computer vision to break down product photos to their most important parts – TechCrunch

 It’s amazing that in this day and age, the best way to search for new clothes is to click a few check boxes and then scroll through endless pictures.
 Why can’t you search for “green patterned scoop neck dress” and see one?
-Glisten is a new startup enabling just that by using computer vision to understand and list the most important aspects of the clothing in any photo.
+Glisten is a new startup enabling just that by using computer vision to understand and list the most important aspects of the products in any photo.

 Now, you may think this already exists.
 In a way, it does — but not a way that’s helpful.
-Co-founder Alice Deng encountered this while working on a fashion search project of her own while going to MIT.
+Co-founder Sarah Wooders encountered this while working on a fashion search project of her own while going to MIT.

-“I was procrastinating by shopping online, and I searched for v-neck crop shirt, and only like 2 things came up.
+“I was procrastinating by shopping online, and I searched for v-neck crop shirt, and only like two things came up.
 But when I scrolled through there were 20 or so,” she said.
 “I realized things were tagged in very inconsistent ways — and if the data is that gross when consumers see it, it’s probably even worse in the backend.”

 As it turns out, computer vision systems have been trained to identify, really quite effectively, features of all kinds of images, from identifying dog breeds to recognizing facial expressions.
-When it comes to fashion, they do the same sort of thing: Look at the image and generate a list of features with corresponding confidence levels.
+When it comes to fashion and other relatively complex products, they do the same sort of thing: Look at the image and generate a list of features with corresponding confidence levels.

 So for a given image, it would produce a sort of tag list, like this: